szymonbcoding/Master-thesis/README.md

 # Master-thesis
-#This is my master-thesis project.
+#This is my master-thesis project